heimin22/LockerApp/README.md

 ---

-still not bruv, sorry for the delay.
+still not done bruv, sorry for the delay.

 thesis matters, lol.